kaisenlinux/manpages-dev/category/Analysis/tree.md

        -s     Print the size of each file in bytes along with the name.

-       -h     Print the size of each file but in a more human readable way, e.g. appending a size letter for kilobytes (K), megabytes (M), gigabytes (G), terabytes (T), petabytes (P) and  ex‐ abytes (E).
+       -h     Print the size of each file but in a more human readable way, e.g. appending a size letter for kilobytes (K), megabytes (M), gigabytes (G), terabytes (T), petabytes (P) and exabytes (E).

        --si   Like -h but use SI units (powers of 1000) instead.

        --du   For  each  directory report its size as the accumulation of sizes of all its files and sub-directories (and their files, and so on).
 The total amount of used space is also given in the final report (like the 'du -c' command.)
 This option requires tree to read the entire directory tree before emitting it, see BUGS AND NOTES below.
 Implies -s.

        -D     Print the date of the last modification time or if -c is used, the last status change time for the file listed.